 This much Paine argued about the nature of man and monarchy.
 As for the practical relations between Great Britain and the colonies, he posed another question: had the colonies profited more or lost more from their place in the empire?
 Here Paine drove two sharp points home.
 First, American prosperity had been the product of American energy and initiative, not British policy, a point that every farmer and shopkeeper was ready to affirm.
 Indeed, British mercantile law had thwarted American economic energy and shut Americans out of profitable markets, all to enrich England (which was of course the whole point of the mercantile system).
 Second, far from affording protection to colonial America, they had embroiled the colonies in destructive foreign wars.
 “Let Britain waive her pretensions to the continent, or the continent throw off her dependence,” he proposed, “and we should be at peace with France and Spain.”
 It is hard to know whether Paine believed his own rhetoric here, but certainly the Spanish and the French would be eager to see the continent up for grabs once more.
 If Paine was naive on this point, his readers still saw something reasonable in the way he characterized relations between the “mother country” and the colonies.
 It was one thing for a powerful nation to take a small island under its maternal protection, “but there was something absurd in supposing a continent to be perpetually governed by an island.”

 All this was, in sum, reasonable, and much of it biting.
 But it may be that the best of Common Sense comes when Paine leaves argument and invective behind and soars to visionary heights.
 “We have it in our power to begin the world over again,” he wrote.
 Reconciliation with England was no more than “a fallacious dream.”
 Indeed, a great destiny was calling Americans to arms and to independence.
 “Now is the seed-time of continental union, faith and honor… Time hath found us.
 Time hath found us!
 O ye that love mankind!
 Ye that dares oppose not only tyranny but the tyrant, stand forth!
 Every spot of the old World is overrun with oppression.
 Freedom hath been hunted round the globe.
 Europe regards her like a stranger and England hath given her warning to depart.
 O! receive the fugitive and prepare in time an asylum for mankind.”
-For Americans steeped in a century of Christian millennialism, Paine had struck a rich and ringing major chord: Providence itself was calling this generation to build a New Jerusalem.
+For Americans steeped in a century of Christian millennialism, Paine struck a rich and ringing major chord: Providence itself was calling this generation to build a New Jerusalem.
 Common Sense was quite simply a stunner.
-By year’s end, some 120,000 copies were in circulation, and as many as a million Americans had read it (that would be something like 90 million today!).
+By year’s end, some 120,000 copies were in circulation, and as many as a million Americans had read it (something like 90 million per today’s population!).
 A powerful piece, as Edmund Randolph of Virginia plainly saw, “it insinuated itself into the hearts of the people.”
 It also frankly terrified some of the delegates in Philadelphia.
 These by no means shared Paine’s belief in the natural goodness of humankind, had no interest in building a utopian asylum, and saw in the pamphlet the seeds of anarchy, not continental union.
 John Adams, himself ambivalent about Paine’s tract, wrote probably the most balanced account of it at the time in a letter to his wife Abigail: “Sensible men think there are some whims, some sophisms, some artful addresses to superstitious notions, some keen attempts upon the passions….
 But all agree there is a great deal of good sense delivered in a clear, simple, concise, and nervous style… But his notions and plans of continental government are not much applauded.
 Indeed, this writer has a better hand in pulling down than in building up.”
 There was no point in overthrowing tyranny, he believed, only to usher in anarchy.
 But the “good sense” of Paine’s tract gave both the people at large and their delegates in Congress a powerful push forward in precisely the direction Adams wanted to go: independence.
 “Every post and every day,” he wrote to James Warren on 20 May, “rolls in upon us, independence like a torrent.”

 Drafting the declaration fell to Thomas Jefferson in part as a matter of practical politics.
 Franklin, perhaps the logical choice, was a thinker and writer of authentic power, but also the father of a royal governor recently declared an enemy of liberty.
 Roger Sherman had no particular gifts as a writer, and Livingston could hardly be expected to draft a document he was prepared to repudiate when it came time to vote.
-John Adams probably had as sound a grasp as anyone of the political issues involved.
-Not long before he had written a pamphlet, Thoughts on Government, giving his views on the framing of new state constitutions.
+John Adams probably had as sound a grasp as anyone of the political issues involved, and not long before had written a pamphlet, Thoughts on Government, giving his views on the framing of new state constitutions.
 But Adams was also blunt-spoken and abrasive in debate and sometimes seemed determined to make as many enemies in Congress as he had in Parliament.
-(In time to come he would make a bitter enemy in Jefferson.)
+(Indeed, in time to come he would make a bitter enemy in Jefferson.)
 Nor did Adams have any illusions about himself.
 Jefferson must write the document, as Adams explained to him with rueful clarity: “Reason first, you are a Virginian, and a Virginian ought to appear at the head of this business.
 Reason second, I am obnoxious, suspected, and unpopular.
 You are very much otherwise.
 Reason third, you can write ten times better than I can.”
 And so it fell to Jefferson in one of those happy accidents of history in which the man and the hour are well met.
 He was just thirty-three that summer, a tall, raw-boned, red-headed Virginia gentleman.
 He had spoken only rarely in debate.
 Adams maintained that he never heard him utter three sentences together, and fellow delegates found themselves straining to hear his tinny, high-pitched voice.
 But they had quickly come to respect Jefferson’s energy, ability, and discipline in committee work.
-What they did not realize, though, that this reserved young man was about to become the conceiving spirit of the American nation.
+What they did not realize, though, was that this reserved young man was about to become the conceiving spirit of the American nation.